Linear-time logics -- a coalgebraic perspective: Path-Based Semantics for Quantitative Linear-Time Logics

-\begin{rem} When $S = ([0,1],+,0,*,1)$, our semantics is similar to the probabilistic semantics of LTL, which also involves defining a $\sigma$-algebra structure on the set of maximal paths from a given state \cite[Chapter~10]{Baier}.
-However, differently from probabilistic systems, the definition of the measure induced by a $\T_S \circ F$-coalgebra has a coinductive flavour, given our use of $\nu$-extents to interpret $\top$.
-Assuming that the sum of probabilities of outgoing transitions from each state is $1$, our definition of the induced measure is equivalent to the standard one, which only takes into account the probabilities of transitions that match a given path fragment $q$, as in this case the $\nu$-extent of each state equals $1$.
-However, when the above condition is not satisfied, or when $S$ is the tropical semiring, our definition takes into account not just the weights of transitions that match $q$, but also the future linear time behaviour ($\nu$-extent) of the states annotating the leaves of $q$.
-This is natural, given our emphasis on \emph{maximal} (rather than finite) traces.
-Finally, as expected, when $S$ is the boolean semiring, the measure of Definition~\ref{induced-measure} associates a non-zero value to a measurable set of paths precisely when the set in question is non-empty. \end{rem}
+\begin{rem} As expected, when $S = (\{0,1\}, \vee, 0, \wedge,1)$, the measure of Definition~\ref{induced-measure} associates a non-zero value to a measurable set of paths precisely when the set in question is non-empty.
+When $S = ([0,1],+,0,*,1)$, our semantics is similar to the probabilistic semantics of LTL, which also involves defining a $\sigma$-algebra structure on the set of maximal paths from a given state \cite[Chapter~10]{Baier}.
+However, differently from probabilistic systems, the definition of the $S$-valued measure induced by a $\T_S \circ F$-coalgebra has a coinductive flavour, given our use of $\nu$-extents to measure cylinder sets.
+When the sum of probabilities of outgoing transitions from each state in a $\T_S \circ F$-coalgebra is $1$, our definition of the induced measure is similar to the standard one, which only takes into account the probabilities of transitions that match a given path fragment $q$, as in this case the $\nu$-extent of each state is equal to $1$.
+However, when the above condition is not satisfied, or when $S$ is a \emph{different} (e.g.~the tropical) semiring, our definition takes into account not just the weights of transitions that match a path fragment $q$, but also the future linear-time behaviour ($\nu$-extent) of the states annotating the leaves of $q$.
+This is natural, given our emphasis on \emph{maximal} (rather than finite) traces. \end{rem}

 Definition~\ref{path-based-semantics} thus generalises existing path-based semantics for non-deterministic and probabilistic systems.
-The rest of this section is dedicated to showing the correctness of this definition, by proving that the set $\Paths_c(\phi)$ is indeed measurable for each $\phi \in \mu\LL_\Lambda^0$ and $c \in C$.
-(Here, our choice for presenting the $\sigma$-algebra structure on $\Paths_c$ will pay off.)
-To this end, we associate sets of paths not just to formulas in $\mu\LL_\Lambda^0$, but also to formulas in $\mu\LL_\Lambda^{0,\V}$ with $\V$ a set of variables and $V : \V \to \{0,1\}^{Z_C}$ a valuation.
-(As before, $(Z_C,\zeta_C)$ denotes the final $C \times F$-coalgebra.)
+The remainder of this section shows the correctness of this definition, by proving that the set $\Paths_c(\phi)$ is indeed measurable for each $\phi \in \mu\LL_\Lambda$ and $c \in C$.
+To this end, we associate sets of paths not just to formulas in $\mu\LL_\Lambda$, but also to formulas in $\mu\LL_\Lambda^{\V}$ with $\V$ a set of variables and $V : \V \to \{0,1\}^{\Paths_C}$ a valuation.
 Then we show that, under certain assumptions on $V$, those sets of paths are measurable.
 This, in turn, yields measurability of $\Paths_c(\phi)$.
-Our proof makes use of the concept of \emph{fixpoint nesting depth} of a formula in $\mu\LL_\Lambda^{\V}$.
+Our proof makes use of the concept of \emph{fixpoint nesting depth}.